walifaizy/cart-checkout/readme.md

-# github-search-wali-faizy
+# cart-checkout

-A single page application that consumes github search API
+A single page application for checkout process

 # Running locally